Design partnership for the anti-boring cyber training company.

 creative assets

-These are used within the phone booths for example – see added graffiti on the gig poster – as well as provided to the clients to help promote the experience to their staff.
+These experiences need dressing as well as advertising… so I created assets for both.
+Used within the phone booths themselves (see the added graffiti on the gig poster) and provided to clients to promote the experience to their own staff.

 Before I started this role I knew that having studio photography of the physical cyber escape rooms for ESC would be hugely beneficial for my ideas going forward.

 I’m not a photographer but with two studio lights, a tripod, backdrops, a Nikon and flashgun I got to work to get it done in a short space of time whilst also getting to familiarise myself with the games themselves which was great.
 I took shots of the games in full and also separate items.
-These photos went on to feature throughout the manuals so that people could see exactly what they’re looking at, as well as into the marketing material to show exactly what people would get for their teams to learn with.
+These photos went on to feature throughout the manuals so that people could see exactly what they’re looking at, as well as into the marketing material to show exactly what people would get for their teams to learn with and so many more places!
 Here are a few snippets.

 Need to get consistent with your visuals?
 Get in touch.